zstenger93/scop/README.md

 Have at least OpenGL 3 or above or leave the page now and run for the sake of your sanity.

+There is 5 include paths through the files where u need to change the username in case, you would like to run the program by yourself.

 You will also need:
 ```
 	- stb_image.h